Lok Ningthou

-Lok Ningthou is the God associated with streams and gorges in Meitei mythology and religion of Ancient Kangleipak.
+Lok Ningthou (ꯂꯣꯛ ꯅꯤꯪꯊꯧ), also known as Khana Chaoba, is the God associated with streams and gorges in Meitei mythology and religion of Ancient Kangleipak.
 He is the Guardian God of the Southern direction.
 He is a son of Wangpulen, the God of water.

+Some traditions believe that his mother is Shangnu, a woman from the Anal community.

 Description

 God Lok Ningthou is also given the title Khana Chaoba like his father Wangpulen.
 He is also known as Noushuba Mihingchi (Noushupa Mihingchi).
 He is known for having seven children.

 Lok Ningthou is one of the Lainingthous.
 He is also one of the ten Maikei Ngaakpa Lais.